 Contrary to popular belief, you could actually save more money long-term by purchasing a new car.
 This is because most manufacturers incentivise sales by offering enticing finance deals to promote their latest models.

-Furthermore, many dealerships offer a 0% interest rate for the initial period, which means you could potentially pay off your car faster than some bank loans allow.
+Furthermore, many dealerships offer a 0% interest rate for the initial period.
+The result is that you could potentially pay off your car faster than some bank loans allow.

 3. Longer warranties than used cars

 The most convincing argument for owning a new car is the accompanying warranty.
-Manufacturers will typically offer at least three years, but some cover you between five and seven.
+Manufacturers will typically offer at least three years.
+However, some cover you between five and seven.

-As a result, you’re fully covered for malfunctions and breakdowns, which is extra-reassuring as new cars won’t have been thoroughly road-tested.
-Additionally, the majority of car warranties can be transferred between owners, giving you the upper hand if you wanted to sell the vehicle at a later date.
+As a result, you’re fully covered for malfunctions and breakdowns.
+This is extra-reassuring as new cars won’t have been thoroughly road-tested.
+Additionally, the majority of car warranties can be transferred between owners.
+You’ll benefit from having the upper hand if you want to sell the vehicle at a later date.

 4. Improved safety features (and features in general)

-Newer cars come equipped with a range of impressive technology including high beams, automatic emergency brakes, adaptive cruise control and intelligent sensor systems that limit potential accidents.
+Newer cars come equipped with a range of impressive technology.
+This can include high beams, automatic emergency brakes, adaptive cruise control, and intelligent sensor systems that limit potential accidents.